maihd/fun-with-sdl3/README.md

 - Renderer 2D:
     - Use "gpu" driver name, do not use default when you need SDL_GPU backend
     - Other render driver does not support low power device
+- VSync:
+    - VSync works on all platforms
+    - Only Vulkan support Adaptive VSync

 ## Tasks Done
 - Full GPU diagnostics